Pablo Iglesias Turrión: 2021 Madrilenian regional election and retirement

 On 15 March 2021, Iglesias announced that he planned to resign from cabinet to lead his party in the 2021 Madrilenian regional election.
 His seat in the Cortes Generales was taken by Mercedes Pérez Merino.

 On 22 April 2021, Unidas Podemos revealed that Iglesias had received a letter containing a death threat and several bullets.
 Similar threats had been sent to Interior Minister Fernando Grande-Marlaska and director of the Guardia Civil María Gámez.
-During a regional election debate the next day, Vox candidate Rocío Monasterio stated that although she condemns any violence, she doubts authenticity of these threats to Iglesias.
-Accusing her of normalising political violence, Iglesias walked out of the debate, as did the PSOE's Ángel Gabilondo and Más Madrid's Mónica García.
-President of Madrid Isabel Díaz Ayuso, a member of the People's Party, later published and deleted a tweet perceived as endorsing Monasterio's statements.
+During a regional election debate the next day, Vox candidate Rocío Monasterio stated that she believes these threats weren't real.
+Accusing her of normalising political violence, Iglesias walked out of the debate, as did PSOE's Ángel Gabilondo and Más Madrid's Mónica García.
+President of Madrid Isabel Díaz Ayuso, a member of the People's Party, later published and deleted a tweet endorsing Monasterio's statements.

 Podemos performed poorly in the election, placing fifth with 7.2% of votes, only a small increase.
 The overall result was a dramatic victory for the People's Party, whom Vox pledged to support.
 After the announcement of the results, Iglesias announced he would resign from his offices and retire from politics.
 He stated he had been turned into "a scapegoat" who "mobilizes the worst of those who hate democracy."
 He and his family had been also the target of daily harassment in his residence.
-Iglesias himself infamously supports such practice, claiming on multiple occasions that "a direct action and public harassment (escraches) is a syrup of democracy for masses".